McKelvey-Engineering-CSE/adapt_fpga/README.md

 This artifact contains the kernel and test bench source code for high-level synthesis (HLS) of ADAPT's data preprocessing and reduction algorithms as presented in:

 > M. Sudvarg, C. Zhao, Y. Htet, M. Konst, T. Lang, N. Song, R. D. Chamberlain, J. Buhler, and J. H. Buckley.
 "HLS Taking Flight: Toward Using High-Level Synthesis Techniques in a Space-Borne Instrument."
 In Proc. of 21st International Conference on Computing Frontiers.
-ACM, 2024.
+ACM, 2024. doi: 10.1145/3649153.3649209

 Code is written in C++ for compilation in the AMD XILINX Vitis HLS version 2021.1, targeting the Kintex-7 KC 705 evaluation platform (XC7K325T).
 Additional data files encoding a sample data packet and analog memory pedestal values from the front-end analog waveform digitizer ASIC are also included for testing purposes.